okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 Restart the Edge Service application and try again.
 This time you should have great success!

 {% img blog/microservices-spring-secure/angular-welcome.png alt:"Angular Welcome" width:"800" %}{: .center-image }

+**NOTE:** You should change the allowed origins from `*` to your client's URLs if you're using this configuration in production.

 ### Deploy to Cloud Foundry